 First off, acknowledge that it takes hard work to be good.
-There is no secret pill that will elevate you to rock start status.
+There is no secret pill that will elevate you to rock star status.
 You have to put in the hours of blood, sweat and tears to earn the title marksman.
-Too many folks are looking for the easy road, there isn’t one unless you are on mediocre main street.
-I know tons of people who are travel back and forth on that road, they settle for mediocre and instead focus on all the “fun” things.
-Truth be told, the fun things are fun, but to truly add them to your inventory mastery of the fundamentals is key.
+Too many folks are looking for the easy road.
+There isn’t one unless you are on mediocre main street.
+I know tons of people who travel back and forth on that road.
+They settle for mediocre, focusing on all the “fun” things.
+Truth be told, the fun things are fun.
+Get past the fun, get to mastering of the fundamentals.
 So, before you decide to partake in any shenanigans make sure you are good to go first.

 As I watch students perform I usually go for the low lying fruit first, the biggest one being trigger reset.
-If I can get them to consistently and correctly apply solid trigger reset skills then the rest of the problems have a good chance of solving themselves.
-I also subscribe to the process of elimination type corrective strategy, as we eliminate deficiencies in your technique we are improving the other areas of your technique at the same time; win/win.
-Keep in mind you have to really engage the brain, I believe that students are “tired” from our training because they have had to “think” through it all and that mental requirement is exhausting.
+If I can get them to consistently and correctly apply solid trigger reset skills the rest of the problems have a good chance of solving themselves.
+I also subscribe to the process of elimination type corrective strategy.
+We eliminate deficiencies in your technique; which improve other areas of your technique at the same time; win/win.
+Keep in mind you have to really engage the brain.
+I believe students are “tired” from our training because they have had to “think” through it all.
+Thinking or mental engagement is exhausting.
 Sleep is not difficult during our training programs.

 Trigger rest as we define it is the process by which the sear is re-engaged to allow for a subsequent shot or in this case a follow up shot.
 A simple way to think about it is for every action there is an equal and opposite reaction.
 So, if the student comes flying off the trigger, they were more than likely slapping the trigger with the same motion.
 The moment your trigger finger breaks physical contact with the trigger, you will either 1) take a running start and slap the holy hell out of the trigger or 2) have to take the extra time, no matter how minuscule to place your finger correctly on the trigger, apply pressure to take up the slack then apply a slight bit more pressure to break the shot disturbing the sights as minimally as possible.